 Management Risk.
 Because the Fund may not fully replicate the Underlying Index and may hold less than the total number of securities in the Underlying Index, the Fund is subject to management risk.
-This is the risk that the Sub-Adviser's security selection process, which is subject to a number of constraints, may not produce the intended results.
+This is the risk that the Adviser's security selection process, which is subject to a number of constraints, may not produce the intended results.

 Market Risk.
 The values of securities in the Underlying Index could decline generally or could underperform other investments.
 In addition, there is a risk that policy changes by the U.S. Government, Federal Reserve and/or other government actors, such as increasing interest rates, could cause increased volatility in global financial markets and higher levels of Fund redemptions, which could have a negative impact on the Fund.
+Further, the Fund is susceptible to the risk that certain investments may be difficult or impossible to sell at a favorable time or price.
+Market developments may cause the Fund's investments to become less liquid and subject to erratic price movements.
+Such market developments may also cause the Fund to encounter difficulties in timely honoring redemptions, especially if market events cause an increased incidence of shareholder redemptions.